zenml-io/zenml-gitflow/README.md

 * `requirements-local.in` contains the requirements needed by the local stack.
 * `requirements-gcp.in` contains the requirements needed by the GCP stack.
 * `requirements-aws.in` contains the requirements needed by the AWS stack.
+* `requirements.txt` are frozen package requirements that you use in your local development workflow.
+* `requirements-gcp.txt` are frozen package requirements that you use in your GCP staging workflow.
+* `requirements-aws.txt` are frozen package requirements that you use in your AWS production workflow.

 ### 🏇 How to update requirements

 The frozen requirements files need to be updated whenever you make a change to the project dependencies.
 This includes the following:

-* when you add a new package to the project that is not covered by ZenML or a ZenML integration.
+* when you add, update or remove a new package to the project that is not covered by ZenML or a ZenML integration
 * when you update ZenML itself to a new version (which may also include updates to the ZenML integrations and their requirements)
-* when you add or remove a ZenML integration to/from the project (also reflected in the code changes or stacks that you use for different workflows)
+* when you add or remove a ZenML integration to/from the project (also reflected in the code changes or stacks that you use for the various workflows)

 Whenever one of these happens, you need to update the `requirements.in` files to reflect the changes.